Programs and Events

 The Center for Nonprofit and NGO Studies hosts a free, monthly webinar for nonprofit leaders and staff, board members, students, and community members interested in frank conversations about trending topics in the nonprofit sector.
 Each event features both an academic as well as a nonprofit practitioner, moderated by center director Alicia Schatteman, Ph.D.

-Real Talk and Big Ideas events are held online via Zoom on select Wednesdays from noon-1 p.m.
-CST.
+Real Talk and Big Ideas events are held the second Tuesday of the month from noon-1 p.m.
+(September to June).
 A sample of topics include nonprofit governance, equity and inclusion and philanthropy.

 Each fall and spring the center, in collaboration with the DeKalb County Nonprofit Partnership, provides a networking opportunity for current students, alumni and nonprofit professionals.